Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

-We estimate that resources for addressing the above mentioned labor needs could be attained in both a top down and a bottom up fashion.
+We estimate that resources for addressing the aforementioned labor needs could be attained in both a top-down and a bottom-up fashion.
 A top-down process could require resources from companies that host online communities.
-There is some precedent for platforms making such investments---in recent years, social media companies such as Discord have hosted trainings for its community moderators \footnote{Discord Moderator Academy. https://discord.com/moderation}.
-Meanwhile, a bottom-up process could engage users with preexisting knowledge about restorative justice to first introduce the process in their communities and then to gradually expand the restorative culture and practice from there.
-In our sample, two moderators have attempted or practiced online restorative justice within their own communities.
-They showed enthusiasm for expanding restorative justice practice in other online gaming communities.
-It is possible that resources from companies and practitioners could collectively begin to address the labor problem.
+There is precedent for platforms making such investments; in recent years, social media companies such as Discord have hosted training for its community moderators \footnote{Discord Moderator Academy. https://discord.com/moderation}.
+A bottom-up process could engage users with preexisting knowledge about restorative justice to first introduce the process in their communities and gradually expand the restorative culture and practice from there.
+In our sample, two moderators attempted or practiced online restorative justice within their own communities; they showed enthusiasm for expanding its practice to other online gaming communities.
+It is possible that resources from companies \textit{and }practitioners could collectively begin to address the labor problem.

-An additional consideration here is that the implementation of online restorative justice requires a re-allocation of labor instead of merely an addition of labor.
+Additionally, implementing online restorative justice requires\textit{ reallocationing} labor instead of merely adding labor.
 We found that many moderators we interviewed already practiced different elements of restorative justice.
-Some moderators aim to support victims and give offenders a second chance but do not have the proper tools or procedures to achieve that.
-Other moderators have practices that embed elements of restorative justice such as talking with offenders and victims.
-Rather than necessarily requiring new procedures, restorative justice asks for a shift of purpose in existing processes -- from determining point of offense to caring for victims and offenders.
-In addition, if online restorative justice can stop the perpetuation of harm more frequently than punitive justice, it can reduce the need for moderation labor in the long term.
-While research has shown that offline restorative justice has successfully reduced re-offense rates \cite{latimer_effectiveness_2005, morris1993giving, daly_restorative_2002}, how effective restorative justice can be in online communities is an important area for future work.
+Some aim to support victims and give offenders a second chance but do not have the proper tools or procedures to achieve that.
+Other moderators have practices that embed elements of restorative justice, such as talking with offenders and victims.
+Rather than necessarily requiring new procedures, restorative justice requires a shift of purpose in existing processes -- from determining the point of offense to caring for victims and offenders.

+Importantly, if online restorative justice could stop the perpetuation of harm more frequently than punitive justice, it could \textit{reduce }the need for moderation labor in the long term.
+While research has shown that offline restorative justice has successfully reduced re-offense rates \cite{latimer_effectiveness_2005, morris1993giving, daly_restorative_2002}, evaluating the effectiveness of restorative justice practices in online communities is an important area for future work.